Destiny130/Study-Log/README.md

 # Study-Log
 Record some knowledge from study<br />
-Commonly, log will have the following three part:
+Commonly, log will have the following three part:<br />
-  Want to do and completed
+  Want to do and completed<br />
-  Want to do, tried but don't have enough abilities Have an idea, and would try it later
+  Want to do, tried but don't have enough abilities<br />
+  Have an idea, and would try it later<br />